All Episodes

 Actually, I'll expand it, but was there a lot of concern about near-Earth objects, things that might be orbiting our planet that you might run into accidentally?

-Yeah, but actually, even in fairly early days, we had a pretty good handle on where all these pieces of space junk or spare parts and everything were.
+Yeah, but actually, even in fairly early days we had a pretty good hand on where all these uh pieces of space junk or spare parts and everything were.

 We knew where most of them were.

-You just hoped that you didn't run into some that you didn't know were there.
+Uh you just hope that uh you know you didn't run into some that you didn't know were there.

-I've got in front of me a picture of the space junk that is around our planet right now.
+I've got in front of me a picture of the space junk that is around our planet right now, and it's astounding.

 It looks like a complete junkyard.